top of page

 PHD Anthropology Personal Purpose Statement Example

-I look forward to doing research into the concept of what is referred to as the TCK in Shanghai, China, the 'third culture kid', who is raised in a culture quite different from the culture in which their parents were raised.
-This discussion often focuses on language immersion and the environmental impact of developmental years.
-I hope to examine the class, racial, and ethnic composition of TCKs through an anthropological approach addressing the complex relationship between family and host cultures.
-I hope to study towards the Ph.D.
-Degree in Anthropology at ____.
+I am enthusiastic about researching the concept of the 'third culture kid' (TCK) in Shanghai, China—children raised in a culture different from their parents'.
+This topic often involves language immersion and the environmental impact during formative years.
+I plan to study the class, racial, and ethnic composition of TCKs from an anthropological perspective, examining the complex interaction between family and host cultures.
+I aspire to pursue a Ph.D. in Anthropology at ____.

-In one of my classes as an undergraduate student, I learned that I was an example of what is referred to in the literature as a Third Culture Kid (TCK), a and not until then I noticed that people like us are defined as third culture students whose identities have been shaped in important ways by a culture other than what either of our of their parents have known.
-Unlike my parents who were born and raised in China until their adulthood, I was born in Tokyo and raised mostly in Japan in a very orderly and consistent environment.
-When I moved to China, I was forced into a rapidly developing society and fluctuating environment that seemed chaotic to me compared to what I had known in Japan.
-These cultural contrasts came to have a profound influence on the formation of my adult, permanent identity.
+During my undergraduate studies, I identified as a Third Culture Kid (TCK) as described in literature.
+I realized that individuals like us are defined as third culture students whose identities are significantly shaped by a culture different from our parents'.
+Unlike my parents, who were born and raised in China until adulthood, I was born in Tokyo and mainly raised in Japan in a very structured environment.
+Moving to China introduced me to a rapidly developing and dynamic society, which felt chaotic compared to my experiences in Japan.
+These cultural differences deeply influenced my adult identity formation.

-While undergraduate student of Anthropology in the USA, I have been was immersed in a variety of the students’ communities y cultivated by multi-culture backgrounds, and have witnessed how transnational experiences tend to shape the evolution of our identities and we often become embodiments of our former selves that are quite different than what we were when immersed in in another culture.
-I am fascinated by the sharp contrast between who I am now and who I was when I first came to America. and questions of transnational and cultural identity.
+As an undergraduate Anthropology student in the USA, I was part of diverse student communities with multicultural backgrounds, observing how transnational experiences shape evolving identities.
+We often become different from our former selves in another culture.
+I am fascinated by the contrast between who I am now and who I was when I arrived in America, and the questions related to transnational and cultural identity.

-Working as a global customer specialist at PayPal has enhanced my multi-language skills in effective communication and understanding of diverse cultural behaviors.
-Recently graduating with a BA in Anthropology, I yearn to continue to thrive in the discipline, and I see ____ as the ideal location to study ethnography from a multi-cultural and multidisciplinary perspective, with a solid base and emphasis on social formation, race, and difference and power to shape a cultural identity that relates to globalization.
+Working as a global customer specialist at PayPal has enhanced my multilingual communication skills and understanding of diverse cultural behaviors.
+Having recently graduated with a BA in Anthropology, I am eager to excel in the field, and I see ____ as the perfect place to study ethnography from a multicultural and multidisciplinary perspective, with a strong foundation emphasizing social formation, race, and the influence of power in shaping cultural identity in relation to globalization.

-I very much admire the research focus of Professors Lorraine V. Aragon and ____ in the Anthropology Department at ____, whose research is related to cross-cultural study and globalization.
-I am most interested in Professor ____'s long-term fieldwork concerned with Chinese people in Malaysia to be especially engaging, the way that she so adeptly explores complex interactions.
-Professor Nondini utilized participation observations and informal gatherings in her investigations, and I hope to use these approaches to address my research dealing with TCKs in Shanghai.
+I greatly admire the research focus of Professors Lorraine V. Aragon and ____ in the Anthropology Department at ____, whose work relates to cross-cultural study and globalization.
+I find Professor ____'s long-term fieldwork with Chinese communities in Malaysia particularly engaging, especially her adept exploration of complex interactions.
+Professor Nondini utilized participant observations and informal gatherings in her research, and I hope to apply these methods to my research on TCKs in Shanghai.

-Transnational identities stand at the center of my intellectual world of exploration for the present and the future.
-I am always probing and striving to elucidate the differences and similarities between cultures, particularly where they overlap in the realm of identities, ideals, challenges faced by, and tendencies common to TCS.
-Transnational Identity of Chinese Muslims in London is an overseas project that I wrote for my Research Design class in Anthropology, addressing the possible tension that exists between Chinese Muslim Hui and non-Muslim Han people abroad.
-My data collections included gathering information from several non-Muslim, Southeast Asians, ands well as representatives of the Muslim Diaspora in London.
+Transnational identities are central to my intellectual exploration now and in the future.
+I am constantly probing and striving to understand the differences and similarities between cultures, particularly where they intersect in identities, ideals, challenges, and tendencies common to TCS.
+My overseas project, Transnational Identity of Chinese Muslims in London, written for my Research Design class in Anthropology, addresses the possible tension between Chinese Muslim Hui and non-Muslim Han people abroad.
+My data collection included gathering information from several non-Muslim Southeast Asians and representatives of the Muslim Diaspora in London.
 I conducted eight informal interviews, obtaining IRB approval, with five participants, both Hui and Han individuals.
-While it was an exceedingly small sample admittedly, I did note an evident ideological division between Chinese Muslims and other Chinese Han people living in London.
-The qualitative data that I gathered and evaluated helped me shed light on the way that individuals marginalized in their own home countries tend to carry some of those issues with them when they go abroad to study or otherwise ‘better’ themselves.
+Although it was a small sample, I noted an ideological division between Chinese Muslims and other Chinese Han people in London.
+The qualitative data I gathered helped illuminate how individuals marginalized in their home countries tend to carry these issues abroad.

-Graduating under the Pandemic and coming back to Shanghai has drawn my immediate attention to the ways people with different political and social ideologies have responded to the ongoing, interconnected crises.
-Shanghai is more globalized than four years ago and with the impact of the Pandemic, the TCS/TCK found themselves forced to reevaluate priorities and make great sacrifices in response, staying in the host country longer than expected or going back to their home country.
+Graduating during the Pandemic and returning to Shanghai has drawn my immediate attention to how people with different political and social ideologies have responded to the ongoing, interconnected crises.
+Shanghai is more globalized than four years ago, and with the Pandemic's impact, TCS/TCKs found themselves reevaluating priorities and making significant sacrifices, either staying longer in the host country or returning home.

-Working as a global customer specialist at PayPal has been very much enhancing my multilingual abilities, providing an opportunity for enhanced communication, and understanding of diverse cultural behaviors.
-I hope to undertake research into the concept of 'classification and formation of TCS/TCK in Shanghai’.
-With your help, I hope to draft an anthropological examination of the class, racial and ethnic composition of TCS in Shanghai, an anthropological approach concerning the relationship between their family and host culture, as my doctoral dissertation for the Ph.D.
-Degree in Anthropology at ____.
+Working as a global customer specialist at PayPal has greatly enhanced my multilingual abilities, providing opportunities for improved communication and understanding of diverse cultural behaviors.
+I hope to research the classification and formation of TCS/TCK in Shanghai.
+With your guidance, I aim to draft an anthropological examination of the class, racial, and ethnic composition of TCS in Shanghai, focusing on the relationship between their family and host culture as my doctoral dissertation for the Ph.D. in Anthropology at ____.

-Thank you for considering my application to Anthropology at ____.
+Thank you for considering my application to the Anthropology program at ____.

 Detailed Analysis